How to see everything Google knows about you

 Web and app activity, which includes things like your search history and activity in maps, are turned on by default on both iPhone and Android devices because they are tied to your Google account.

-First, go to “My Account” then under the “Personal info & privacy” section select “Manage your Google Activity.”
+To view this information, go to “My Account” then under the “Personal info & privacy” section select “Activity controls.”

+Here you can turn searches and browsing activity on and off.
+To see the information Google is collecting, click “Manage my activity.”
+Here you can view your surfing habits, see what device you were on when you visited certain sites, and select activity to delete.

+If you want to delete all of your activity, click on the menu symbol, select “delete” then select “advanced” then choose “all time.”

 For more information about how to delete searches on your computer or mobile device, check out this helpful Google support page.